 Get tools to help you stay compliant with UK data protection regulations and the GDPR.

 Don’t worry about exchange rates affecting your budget.

 UK integration partners

-We have integrations with the most popular HR and recruitment platforms in the UK.
+We have integrations with the most popular HR platforms, assessments, and screening providers in the UK.

 Companies that choose Pinpoint

 River Island's hiring managers needed the new platform to provide direct insight into the process in a user-friendly way.
 Their talent team was looking for a tool that would infuse the candidate experience with the high level of care that River Island puts into everything they do.